Freestate Pet Tracking

 Joe’s Home, Safe and Sound!

 What a joyful reunion in Essex, MD!
 Four-year-old Joe slipped out on September 2 and spent 10 days exploring his neighborhood.

-On Thursday, Goose and I tracked Joe’s scent right to a nearby property and recommended a feeding-station plan for Krista and her family.
+On Thursday, Goose and I joined the effort and tracked Joe’s scent to a nearby property.
 Less than 24 hours later, success!
-While Krista and her team were setting up feeding stations and a trail camera, they received an unexpected call: Joe was on the back deck of the house next door to the spot Goose had pinpointed, trying to get inside.
-When approached, Joe slipped under the deck, but his family patiently and lovingly coaxed him out bit by bit until he finally came to them, purring and ready for home.
+While Krista and her team were monitoring feeding stations, they received a call that Joe was on the back deck of the house next door to Goose’s pinpointed location, trying to get inside.
+When approached, Joe slipped under the deck, but his family patiently and lovingly coaxed him out until he finally came to them—purring and ready for home.

 📍 Essex, MD